vineethkumarv/sv-wiki/Control-Flow.md

 **c.
 More than one condition is true**
-The compiler read all conditional blocks sequential whether the expression is true or not.
+The compiler read all conditional blocks sequentially whether the expression is true or not.
 If more than one conditional block is valid, the output compiler executes the statements which are inside the first valid block.
 The output will be the set of statements inside the first true conditional block that also gives a warning.
 **Example** - Here the variable declaration is "a" and value assigned to it is 12.
 The compiler will check the first condition, as (a%2==0) is true and then the compiler will execute the unique if conditional block statements.
 But, here the compiler task is not finished yet.
 The compiler will go to the next conditional blocks and will check the conditional expression.
 As both else, if the conditional statement is true because a >0 and a = 12.
 After that, the compiler will come out from the conditional blocks and executes the statements from the conditional block.
 The output will be the set of statements of unique if block and one warning are also there.